JuliaEnergy/PowerDynamics.jl/docs/src/index.md

 ### Compatibility

 `PowerDynamics.jl` is written for Julia 1.0 and above.
-We will quickly switch to new Julia version as they come out, but support older Versions and enable long transition periods for users.
+We will quickly switch to new Julia version as they come out, but support older versions and enable long transition periods for users.
-Julia Version 0.x are not supported.
+Julia versions 0.x are not supported.

 ## Usage